We have purpose-built facilities - among them the well-equipped Medical Teaching Centre where students are taught during the first part of the course.

 The George Eliot Hospital NHS Trust is a single site hospital on the outskirts of Nuneaton, Warwickshire.

 We provide a range of traditional district general hospital health services including medical, surgical and maternity care.
 The hospital serves a population of approximately 250,000 from the surrounding areas of Nuneaton and Bedworth, North Warwickshire, South West Leicestershire and Northern Coventry.
 They work closely with other hospitals for services like cancer, pathology and coronary heart disease, amongst others.
 The hospital also provides some services such as physiotherapy and occupational therapy in the community.

-In 2007, building work was completed on a £5.5 million training centre, providing first class facilities for WMS students including:
+The hospital's training centre provides first class facilities for WMS students including: